 Concept Foundation is established

-Concept Foundation was initially established and supported by the World Health Organization (WHO) through a contract with the Programme for International Access to Contraceptive Technologies (PIACT), predecessor of PATH.
+Concept Foundation was initially established and supported by the World Health Organization (WHO).
 Under a license agreement with the WHO Special Programme of Research, Development, and Research Training in Human Reproduction (WHO/HRP), Concept Foundation was provided with clinical trial data generated by HRP and preclinical data from the Upjohn Company, and tasked with identifying, licensing and supporting manufacturers of generic hormonal contraceptives to meet international Good Manufacturing Practice (GMP) and subsequently introduce and market a once-a-month injectable, Cyclofem® (medroxyprogesterone acetate + estradiol cypionate), in lower- and middle-income countries (LMICs).

 Concept continues to work in reproductive health under a general collaborative agreement with WHO/HRP, which has allowed it to translate the research activities of WHO into quality assured, affordable products for people in low and middle income countries around the world.